chandler-scott/chandler-scott.github.io/_posts/linux/2024-08-14-linux-commands.markdown

 chandler@linux:~$
 ```

-As you can see in the results, the tab character in our text is represented by `^I`.
-This is a common notation that means `CTRL-I`, which is the same as a tab character.
-We also see the `$` at the true end of the line, indicating the trailing spaces.
+As seen in the results, the tab character in our text is represented by `^I`.
+This notation indicates `CTRL-I`, which corresponds to a tab character.
+The `$` at the end of the line marks the true end of the line, highlighting the trailing spaces.

-`cat` also has options that are used to modify text.
-The two most prominent are `-n`, which numbers lines, and `-s` which supresses the output of multiple blank lines.
-For example,
+The `cat` program also offers options to modify text.
+Two of the most prominent are `-n`, which numbers lines, and `-s`, which suppresses multiple blank lines.
+For example:

 ```bash
 chandler@linux:~$ cat > foo.txt